-- 6. GOVERNOR'S PALACE.
+6. GOVERNOR'S PALACE.
 CARLISM MUSEUM.
 This was built at the beginning of the 17th century.
 On the lintel of the main balcony you can see the date of construction (1613).
-The ashlar and brick façade is structured following strict rules of symmetry and classicist simplicity.
-Inside, there is a Renaissance patio and a Museum to commemorate the Carlists. - 7.
-CHURCH OF THE HOLY SEPULCHRE.
+The ashlar and brick facade is structured following strict rules of symmetry and classicist simplicity.
+Inside, there is a Renaissance patio and a Museum to commemorate the Carlists.

+7. CHURCH OF THE HOLY SEPULCHRE.
 Begun at the end of the 12th century, the church was finished during the 14th century.
 Looking at the entrance door you can see angels carrying elements of the Passion in the keystones of the archivolts.
 Crowning the keystones of the archivolts is a carving of the Resuscitated Christ.
-If you look at the tympanum from top to bottom you will find various episodes: I. Scene from the Crucifixion of Christ.
+If you look at the tympanum from top to bottom, you will find various episodes: I. Scene from the Crucifixion of Christ.
 II.
-The central part features the Resurrection of Christ and Christ's descent to Hell, III.
+The central part features the Resurrection of Christ and Christ's descent to Hell.
+III.
 Underneath is the Last Supper.
-Flanking the upper part of the façade is a row of the apostles from left to right. - 8.
-THE PRISON BRIDGE.
+Flanking the upper part of the façade is a row of the apostles from left to right.

+8. THE PRISON BRIDGE.
 Built in 1973, the bridge has a span of 26 metres.
-The early Romanesque bridge, was blown up by the Liberals in 1873 during a blockade of the town in the Third Carl- - 9.
-LIBRARY.
+The early Romanesque bridge, was blown up by the Liberals in 1873 during a blockade of the town in the Third Carl-

+9. LIBRARY.
 Reinassance palace.
-On the facade we can see the coat of arms of the Eguia.
+On the façade we can see the coat of arms of the Eguia.
 The original structure is still standing.

 10. CHURCH OF ST. MICHAEL.
 From the Old Market Square a staircase leads to the north door of the church where you will find an important sculptural structure belonging to the Late Romanesque period.
-The real artistic treasure is the North façade with wonderful capitals.
+The real artistic treasure is the North facade with wonderful capitals.
 The capitals on the doorway, the Christ in Majesty, the archivolts and the reliefs on the side showing Saint Michael slaying the dragon and the Resurrection are particularly worthy of note.
 The archivolts, corbels and relieves are really beautiful.
 Inside you can see an altarpiece of St. Helena dated at 1416.
 It belongs to the Aragonese school.
+On the main altarpiece (18th century) is a carving of St. Michael in the Gothic-Flemish style.

-On the main - 11.
-CHAPITEL STREET.
+11. CHAPITEL STREET.
 This picturesque street, emerges onto a small square on the banks of the river Ega.

+12. BAROQUE PALACE.
+Palace of the Munárriz or House of Shells.
+An 18th century noble house at No. 41 on Calle Mayor.

-altarpiece (18th century) is a carving of St. Michael in the Gothplace.
-The reconstruction of the square was designed by Patxi Mangado, an architect from Estella, at the end of the 20th century.
+13. PLAZA DE LOS FUEROS.
+This is the town's main meeting place.
+The reconstruction of the square was designed by Patxi

+Mangado, an architect from Estella, at the end of the 20th century.
 Thursday market: fruits and vegetables.
 On the 2nd Saturday of the month, morning market with local producers.